The Legend of the Mystical Ninja

 is a 1991 action-adventure game released by Konami for the Super Nintendo Entertainment System.
 It was also ported to the Game Boy Advance along with Ganbare Goemon 2: Kiteretsu Shōgun McGuiness in 2005 only in Japan.

 It is the first game in the Japanese video game series Ganbare Goemon to have a western release and the fifth mainline game overall.
 It has also been released for the Wii Virtual Console in 2007, the Wii U Virtual Console in 2013 (2014 in Europe and Australia), and the Nintendo 3DS Virtual Console in 2016.
+The game was re-released in 2026 via the Ganbare Goemon!
+Daishūgō compilation.

 Gameplay

 Although both characters have different weapons and learn different attacks, they are functionally identical.
 Their primary short-range weapons have three levels and are improved in range by acquiring grey cats left by defeated enemies.
 Both characters are also equipped with thrown weapons from the beginning (which decreases money as the player uses it) and can acquire bombs by purchasing them in stores or by winning them in mini-games.